opengauss-mirror/Plugin/contrib/orafce/doc/sql_migration/sql_migration04.md

 ----

-Refer to "Server Configuration" in "Server Administration" in the PostgreSQL Documentation for information on server parameters.
+Refer to "Server Configuration" in "Server Administration" in the OpenGauss Documentation for information on server parameters.

 ----